Did you know that your iPod Touch can save your life?

 What Other Types of Information Should I Put In My iCE Contact?

-Or, let’s say that two or three lines of Current Medications and Allergies isn’t enough.
+Whatever you want.
+Let’s say that two or three lines of Current Medications and Allergies isn’t enough.
 Then why not create a medical history form for yourself and every member of the family, put it in a password protected online folder, and place the link to it in the Notes section of your iCE Contact.
 This way a doctor can access your, your spouse’s or your kid’s basic medical history, while you’re en route to the hospital.

 If you don’t have your own Medical History Form, go ahead and download ours.
 Just right click on the link and save it to your desktop.